Connor Barth: Tampa Bay Buccaneers (first stint)

 On July 17, 2013, Barth was placed on injured reserve and missed the 2013 season with an Achilles injury suffered while taking part in a charity basketball game.
 Barth was replaced by veteran placekicker Rian Lindell.

 During the 2013 offseason, the Buccaneers signed rookie Patrick Murray to compete with Barth.

-On August 29, 2014 Barth was released by the Buccaneers, losing to Murray.
+On August 29, 2014, Barth was released by the Buccaneers, losing to Murray.

 Denver Broncos

 On November 25, 2014, Barth signed with the Denver Broncos after they released their previous kicker, Brandon McManus.
+Barth won AFC Special Teams Player of the Month for December.
 During his five games in 2014, Barth tied the Broncos record of five field goals in a game twice.
 On August 26, 2015, Barth was released.

 Tampa Bay Buccaneers (second stint)

 Barth signed a two-year contract with the Tampa Bay Buccaneers on August 26, 2015.
 On September 4, 2015, he was released by the Buccaneers.

-Barth was resigned by Tampa Bay on October 6, 2015 after the team released starting kicker Kyle Brindza.
+Barth was resigned by Tampa Bay on October 6, 2015, after the team released starting kicker Kyle Brindza.

 On November 8, 2015, Barth kicked a season-high four field goals against the New York Giants.
+In the 2015 season, Barth converted 25 of 26 extra point attempts and 23 of 28 field goal attempts.

-On May 2, 2016, Barth was released after the Bucs drafted star college kicker Roberto Aguayo in the second round of the 2016 NFL Draft.
+On May 2, 2016, Barth was released after the Buccaneers drafted Roberto Aguayo in the second round of the 2016 NFL draft.